Loader gif

 If you were married on the last day of the year, you can still file a joint return with your ex-spouse.
 That may be easier if you paid expenses jointly.

-You may have a lower total tax bill with one joint return than if you both filed separately.
+You may have a lower total with one joint return than if you both filed separately.
 That’s because some tax deductions, credits, and other benefits are unavailable or limited when you file separately.

 Occasionally, a couple pays less by filing separately.
 That is likely to be true if one spouse has deductions that are limited by a percentage of income, such as high medical expenses.